 I’d see Leighton soon, he said.
 I would hold him to that.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Michelle_MichaelisWrite a Review